makiaato/TwitchTranslationChatBot/README.md

 _This ReadMe was last reviewed on 2nd April 2024_

 # DESCRIPTION
 This repository aims to set up and execute a ChatBot for [twitch.tv](https://www.twitch.tv/).
 It's customized for the channel [@blluist](https://www.twitch.tv/blluist).
 Therefore, the bot will aim to translate japanese messages to English.
 Rōmaji words are excluded as good as possible for the translation.
-The bot uses DeepL for translation (**credit card verification** is needed for free version of DeepL-API, but no cost-subscription will be made).
+The bot uses DeepL for translation (**credit card verification** is needed for the free version of DeepL-API, but no cost-subscription will be made).
 This ReadMe is also written for people with zero knowlege in programming.
 Those who are more skilled, can quick read the first words of the instructions and skip the rest safely.
 Additionally, the code is pretty hotwired and written while being hungry.
 There is still much to be done on the human side, so it's more a script than a software (yet?).